thatboyo/HarTools/README.md

  - This will work without internet because everything is included in the main payload ran

-If you post this anywhere other than [Titanium Network](https://discord.gg/unblock) please give proper credits and link this repo.
+If you post this anywhere other than [Titanium Network](https://discord.gg/unblock) please give proper credits and link this repo, and please don't post this on ext-remover.